 Learning outcomes of the course unit

-The exam in Roman Law Institutions, together with the exam in Private Law Institutions, is preparatory for all other exams, except those belonging to the following scientific subject areas: IUS/19 (History of Italian Law), IUS/20 (Philosophy of Law) and SECSP01 (Political Economy).
+The Institutes of Roman Law exam, together with the Institutes of Private Law exam, is preparatory to all the other progress exams, with the exception of those belonging to the scientific-disciplinary IUS/19 (History of Italian Law) and IUS/20 (Philosophy of Law) and SECSP01 (Political Economics).

 Course contents summary